NewcastleRSE/5gir-docs/install_postgres.md

    click on "Next".
 Wait for the installation to be completed.
 Finally, click on "Finish";
 3. Once the installation is completed, add the directory containing the PostgreSQL executable file `psql.exe` to the Path environment variable.
 In my case, the directory to add to the Path is `C:\Program Files\PostgreSQL\14\bin`, but it could be different in your machine.
-Bear in mind that the directory should contain a file with name `psql.exe`.
+Bear in mind that the directory should contain the file with name `psql.exe`.
    To add the directory to the Path, click on "Start" > "Settings" > "System" > "About" > "Advanced system settings" > "Advanced tab" > "Environment Variables".
 Then, select the "Path" under "System variable" and click on "Edit".
 In the new window, click on "New", paste the directory of the PostgreSQL executable file and press "Enter".
 Finally, click "OK" in the last three opened windows "Edit environment variable", "Environment Variables" and "System Properties";